 Kid: Hi Gramps!
 Did ya hear all about Zacchaeus?

 Oldie: Is he that short fat bloke who lives in the huge house on the corner?
 I hate him.
 He collects our taxes and he rips off everybody by making us all pay heaps more than we should and keeping most of our money for himself.

 Kid: Yeah, that's the man alright.

-Oldie: There's alot of stories going around about him at the moment.
+Oldie: There's al ot of stories going around about him at the moment.
 Tell us what you know.

 Kid: Well....you know the other day when Jesus came to town?

 Oldie: I certainly do!
 I went down to see him myself.
 By golly, it was a big crowd, wasn't it?
 It took me all my time to elbow my way to the front of the crowd.
-I'm so glad I took me walking stick!
+I'm glad I took me walking stick!
 It's an advantage being as old as me sometimes.
 He, he, he!

 Kid: Well, ole Zac had even more trouble than you did!
-Because so short he couldn't see over the crowd so he tried to push and squeeze his way through near where me and my mates were standing.
+Because he's so short he couldn't see over the crowd so he tried to push and squeeze his way through near where me and my mates were standing.
 But we all jammed up so that he couldn't get past us.
 Then we all pretended he wasn't there.
 It was great fun - me and my mates don't like him any more than you do.

 Oldie: Gee, I wish I'd been near you lads.
 I'd 've helped by giving him a good poke with my walking stick.
 Accidently, of course.

 Kid: Well, Zacchaeus had us beaten in the end because he climbed this big sycamore tree growing by the edge of the road..........just as everybody starts yelling out and cheering because Jesus was coming.